This-Is-Prince/agent-other-sdks/docs/ens.md

 - Decentralized websites
 - Consistent identity across web3 applications
 - Integration with traditional DNS

+Note: While ENS is hosted on Ethereum mainnet, the resolved addresses can be used to send transactions on any supported chain.

 For more information, visit the [ENS website](https://ens.domains/).